gvalkov/python-oneliner/doc/index.rst

      python -m random -c "print(random.randint(10))"

 All these points add up to the verbosity of Python one-liners.
-For example:
+The following example demonstrates this point:

 .. code-block:: bash